-Appendix M was used to disposition one inspection finding of very low safety significance (Green) during this reporting period.
-Specifically, a performance deficiency identified at Calvert Cliffs Nuclear Power Plant, which was associated with the licensee's failure to implement and maintain strategies to ensure the reliability of stored FLEX portable equipment during extreme cold conditions, met the procedure-based entry criteria for Appendix M. Additional details on this finding are available in the Calvert Cliffs integrated inspection report (ADAMS Accession No. ML19036A806).
+Appendix M was used to disposition two inspection findings of very low safety significance (Green) during this reporting period.
+First, a performance deficiency identified at Calvert Cliffs Nuclear Power Plant, which was associated with the licensee's failure to identify and correct an inadequate procedure resulting in exceeding the licensed maximum power level, met the procedure-based entry criteria for Appendix M. Additional details on this finding are available in the Calvert Cliffs integrated inspection report (ADAMS Accession No. ML19128A279).
+Second, a performance deficiency identified at Catawba Nuclear Station, which was associated with the licensee's failure to follow procedures following manual reactivity manipulations and allowing reactor power to exceed the licensed thermal power limit, met the procedure-based entry criteria for Appendix M. Additional details on this finding are available in the Catawba integrated inspection report (ADAMS Accession No. ML19129A089).